occasion-2/CrossLingual-TTS-Lab/README.md

 Below is the comparative summary of the cross-lingual generalization capabilities of the installed models.

-*Note: Lower ASR error indicates better intelligibility and pronunciation in the target language.
+*Note: Lower ASR error indicates better target-text intelligibility under the chosen ASR and normalization pipeline.
 Higher Target LID indicates the model successfully transitioned to the target language.
 Higher Speaker Sim indicates the target-language voice effectively cloned the source speaker's identity.*

 ### Table 1: Common Target-Language Subset
 *Only `en` and `zh` target conditions.
 Excludes target-Russian directions to avoid unsupported/degraded model conditions.
 F5-TTS target-Russian results are reported in Table 4 for transparency but excluded from this table because the base F5 model is not expected to handle Russian target synthesis reliably.*